getsentry/sentry-docs/src/collections/_documentation/platforms/android/migrate.md

 Please note that the new SDK will send with each event a release version in a different format than the previous SDK.

-If you are using the GitHub or GitLab integrations, you need to do one of the following:
+If you are using the [GitHub]({%- link _documentation/workflow/integrations/global-integrations.md -%}#github) or [GitLab]({%- link _documentation/workflow/integrations/global-integrations.md -%}#gitlab) integrations, you need to do one of the following:

-- use the new format LINK: ([https://docs.sentry.io/platforms/android/#releases](https://docs.sentry.io/platforms/android/#releases))
+- Use the new format LINK: ([https://docs.sentry.io/platforms/android/#releases](https://docs.sentry.io/platforms/android/#releases))
-- set the release in your `AndroidManifest.xml`
+- Set the release in your `AndroidManifest.xml`
-- change your code as described in the configuration section.
+- Change your code as described in the configuration section

 ### API